State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

 Springfield requires plan reviews, site inspections, and performance testing.
-We could not find information on the number of full-time employees the city staffs to enforce the energy code.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 We could not find information regarding upfront support for code compliance from the city.
 Massachusetts’s Department of Energy Resources administers the Mass Save Program, which offers education and training on the state’s stretch-code, as well as in-person and online support.

 Policies Targeting Existing BuildingsList All